 A contemporary art exhibition aimed at discovering and nurturing young Artist.

-This year marks the 20th anniversary of the event, and 20 works that have passed a rigorous selection process will be exhibited from among 200 works invited from 18 schools across the country.
+This year marks the 20th anniversary of the event, and we are exhibiting 20 works that have passed a rigorous selection process from 200 works invited from 18 schools across the country.

 Please take this opportunity to enjoy Marunouchi, where the refreshing and innovative sensibilities of the next generation of Artist come together.

-On Monday, May Mon, the first day of Events, the final judging and awards ceremony will be held, and the winners of the Grand Prix, Judges' Awards, and other awards will be decided!
-The results will also be announced on this website and on social media.
+On Monday Mon 25th, the first day of Events, the final judging and awards ceremony were held, and the winners of the Grand Prix, as well as the Judges' Awards and other awards, were decided!

 - 02.What is Art Award Tokyo Marunouchi (AATM)?